 The Coronavirus Act 2020 (“the Act”) came into force on 25 March 2020.
 For landlords and tenants in England and Wales, the Act immediately prevented a landlord from terminating certain business tenancies by forfeiture for non-payment of rent until 30 June 2020.
-This date was then extended to 30 September 2020 and then to 31 December 2020.
+This date was subsequently extended to 30 September 2020 and then to 31 December 2020.

-The Government has now announced that the moratorium on the forfeiture of business tenancies will be further extended until 31 December 2020.
+The Government has now announced that the moratorium on the forfeiture of business tenancies will be further extended until 31 March 2021.
 Powers remain available in the Act for further extensions of this date but the Government's press release, published on 9 December 2020, stated that this is a “final extension” giving landlords and tenants 3 months to come to agreement on unpaid rent before the restrictions are expected to be lifted.

-The new extension is contained within The Business Tenancies (Protection from Forfeiture: Relevant Period) (Coronavirus) (England) (No. 2) Regulations 2020 (“the Regulations”) which will come into force on 29 September 2020.
+The latest extension is contained within The Business Tenancies (Protection from Forfeiture: Relevant Period) (Coronavirus) (England) (No. 3) Regulations 2020 (“the Regulations”) which will come into force on 30 December 2020.

 The restrictions apply to forfeiture by the landlord instructing a bailiff to change the locks as well as to forfeiture proceedings in the Court.